 Graduates find employment in acute and extended care hospitals, personal care homes, private care facilities, mental health settings and home care.

-This program is offered in partnership with Assiniboine's School of Health and Human Services.
-Students graduate with a Mature Student High School Diploma and a college-level Comprehensive Health Care Aide certificate.
+This program is offered in partnership with Assiniboine's School of Nursing.
+Students graduate with a Mature Student High School diploma and a college-level Comprehensive Health Care Aide certificate.

 Practicum experiences allow you to connect with potential employers.